-Visas granted on arrival are valid for 30 days, after which the passports have to be sent to Port Moresby for an extension.
-Extensions are for 30 days, at a cost of 200 kina for the captain and 50 kina for each crew member.
+Visas granted on arrival are free and valid for 60 days, after which the passports have to be sent to Port Moresby for an extension.
+Extensions are for 30 days, at a cost of 600 kina for the captain and 400 kina for crew (Oct 2013).
 Occasionally passports have been reported lost, but they have invariably turned up later.
 Even if an extension has not been granted, people have been allowed to stay while the search for the missing passports is in progress.
 It is recommended to send passports by courier.
-Proof of sufficient funds to support one's stay in PNG is necessary, otherwise one has to place an immigration landing bond of about US$1000, which is refundable.
-Passports must have a minimum one year validity from proposed date of entry.
+Proof of sufficient funds to support your stay in PNG may be necessary, otherwise an immigration landing bond of about US$1000 (which is refundable) is required.

 Firearms, including flareguns, are either detained until departure, or sealed on board.
 A week's notice of departure is required is firearms have to be returned.

 Prescribed medicines containing narcotics must be declared.
 One must have a prescription stating that these are necessary and being used under a doctor's direction.
 The medicines should be kept in the original containers.